beec1000/Unity_GameProject_RB12C/README.md

-# UnityPlatformer_12C
-this is a prototype for a platformer game
+This is a platformer game project, for school(for now).